msantos/reuseport/README.md

 `LD_PRELOAD`.
 Before `bind(2)`ing, `setsockopt(2)` is called with the
 `SO_REUSEPORT` option.

-* `libreuseport.c`: intercepts calls to `bind(2)`

-Note libreuseport, like all `LD_PRELOAD` wrappers, won't work with statically linked programs or programs that directly make syscalls.
+libreuseport requires the program to be dynamically linked. libreuseport will not work with statically linked programs or programs that directly make syscalls.

 Build
 -----